 In that quote, Dave Brailsford demonstrates why he is such a master of strategy.
 To ensure that Chris Froome stood on top of the podium in 2013, what he and Team Sky did was:

 - Diagnose the situation: by extensively analysing both Wiggins’s 2012 win and the proposed 2013 route.

 - Identify a guiding policy: in this case adopting a more offensive approach, and in Froome they had a much more offensive rider than Wiggins.

 - Execute coherent actions on individual stages of the race (and of course extensively behind the scenes).
 Adopting specific tactics for different stages based on their offensive style riding and in particular by attacking the hill climbs, they were able to take the minutes of their opponents just as Brailsford and his team had planned.

-This post has been inspired by my own love for all things cycling but also because it dawned on me how close the analogies are between the achievements of Dave Brailsford and his riders, and business.
+The analogies between cycling and business are very close.
 Team Sky’s strategy and tactics in the last two Tours have been distinctively different, but both simple and highly effective.

 Whether your discipline is sport, business or otherwise, good strategy is critical for success.
-Consider how a strategic approach could help you blow away your own competition and achieve your own success.
+How can you be more strategic, to help you blow away your own competition and achieve your own success?